Kennyy02/smmsiblockchainrailway/QUICK_ADMIN_SETUP.md

    ```
 4. Once deployment completes, the admin account will be ready

 **Check the Deploy Logs** to see if the command ran successfully.
-Look for messages starting with "===" or "Admin Setup".
+Look for messages starting with:
+- `=== Admin Setup from Environment Variables ===`
+- `📧 Found ADMIN_EMAIL:`
+- `✅ Admin account created successfully!`

+If you see these messages, the admin account is ready.
+If not, the variables might not be set correctly or the command didn't run.

 ## Troubleshooting